vasilecondrea/TestRepo1/README.md

 •How users can get started with the project
 •Where users can get help with your project
 •Who maintains and contributes to the project

+If the README file is saved in the hidden .github, root, or docs directory, it will automatically display the file to visitors.